 Rina McManus, Director

-Saint Paul - Ramsey County Public Health provides a diverse range of services as it carries out its mission to improve, protect and promote public health.
+Saint Paul - Ramsey County Public Health provides a diverse range of services as it carries out its mission to protect and improve the health of people and the environment in Ramsey County.
 We do this through our federal and state mandates to:

 • prevent the spread of disease,

 • plan and respond to health emergencies, and